A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous

+It is noted that, in the context of stationary random processes, both spectral and sequential methods can be applied regardless the form of the input information, since the power spectrum and the autocovariance function are Fourier pairs, thus they are two forms of providing the same statistical information.
+However, going from a PSD to an autocovariance function (and vice versa), except for particular cases that admit a theoretical formulation, requires a numerical implementation of the corresponding Fourier transform.
+For this reason, spectral methods are usually applied to problems where the input information is provided in the frequency domain, while time domain descriptions of a random process represent natural inputs for sequential methods.

 This tutorial is focused on the determination of AR models to optimally reproduce a predefined target autocovariance function.
 Indeed, \textit{optimal} is a notion that needs to be clearly defined, as it will be discussed in Section \ref{sec_40_GAs}.
 To frame the problem, consider a one-dimensional univariate discrete random process, $\{z_t(\alpha)\}$, where $t \in \mathbb{N}$ is a time index and $\alpha \in \mathbb{N}$ is the index of the realisation.
 Thus, $z_{t_i}(\alpha)$ is a random variable associated to time index $t_i$, and $\{z_t(\alpha_j)\}$ is a time series corresponding to the $\alpha_j$-th realisation of the random process.
 To simplify notation, the realisation index $\alpha$ will be omitted, so that $\{z_t\}$ will be used to refer a time series for a generic realisation $\alpha$, and $z_t$ to refer the random variable associated to time $t$.